Season's first storm dumps 3 inches of wet snow, more on the way

 Police reported no serious accidents.

-The snow arrived with a wintry mix Sunday afternoon before turning to rain by Monday morning, making the snow heavy for shoveling.
+The snow arrived as a wintry mix Sunday afternoon before turning to rain by Monday morning, making the snow heavy for shoveling.

 Roads became slick Monday night as temperatures dropped and wet roads iced over.

-From 2 to 4 inches are expected across much of the region, but up to 8 inches is possible across eastern MA, especially Boston and north, meteorologists said.
+From 2 to 4 inches are expected across much of the region, but up to 8 inches is possible across eastern Massachusetts, especially from Boston north, meteorologists said.

 Snowfall will be heavy at times into Tuesday morning, the Massachusetts Emergency Management Agency said, adding bands of heavy snow are possible across much of Eastern Massachusetts, especially from 4 to 10 a.m.
 Tuesday, and snowfall rates of 1 to 2 inches an hour are possible.